 Brandon Taggart vs. Big Game Leroy vs. Sean Maluta vs. Anthony Greene (w/Brandi Lauren) - 5/10

 Big Game Leroy’s gimmick is that he plays his Nintendo Switch during matches.
 This is not a gimmick that should have gotten within 50 feet of EVOLVE (or any company that isn’t a total joke).
 Anthony Greene, who is supposed to be a despicable heel whose ass we want to see Curt Stallion kick as revenge for turning on him… did a spot where he and Leroy kept doing go-behinds on each other while snatching the Nintendo Switch out of each other’s hands.

-Greene got the win, setting him up for a match against Curt Stallion in the finals tomorrow, which shocked me, as it seems like it would have been a better idea to use this tournament to build up a new start and as an excuse for him to ducks Stallion for another weekend before booking that match which was going to be booked at some point soon regardless of the outcome of the tournament.
+Greene got the win, setting him up for a match against Curt Stallion in the finals tomorrow, which shocked me, as it seems like it would have been a better idea to use this tournament to build up a new star and as an excuse for him to duck Stallion for another weekend before booking that match, which was going to be booked at some point soon regardless of the outcome of the tournament.

 JOSH BRIGGS vs. KASSIUS OHNO (w/Harlem Bravado) - 5.5/10

 This was a disappointing, slow-paced seventeen minutes.
 A slow pace is fine, but the match still has to feel like it is building, and this one never did.
 It felt like they stayed in the same 1.5 gear the entire match.